Television channel: Non-terrestrial television channels

 Because some regions have had difficulty picking up terrestrial television signals (particularly in mountainous areas), alternative means of distribution such as direct-to-home satellite and cable television have been introduced.
 Television channels specifically built to run on cable or satellite blur the line between TV station and TV network.
 That fact led some early cable channels to call themselves superstations.

 Satellite and cable have created changes.
 Local programming TV stations in an area can sign-up or even be required to be carried on cable, but content providers like TLC cannot.
 They are not licensed to run broadcast equipment like a station, and they do not regularly provide content to licensed broadcasters either.
 Furthermore, a distributor like TNT may start producing its own programming, and shows presented exclusively on pay-TV by one distributor may be syndicated to terrestrial stations.
 The cost of creating a nationwide channel has been reduced and there has been a huge increase in the number of such channels, with most catering to a small group.
-See also: significantly viewed.

-From the definitions above, use of the terms "network" or "station" in reference to nationwide cable or satellite channels is technically inaccurate.
+From the definitions above, use of the terms network or station in reference to nationwide cable or satellite channels is technically inaccurate.
 However, this is an arbitrary, inconsequential distinction, and varies from company to company.
-Indeed, the term "cable network" has entered into common usage in the United States in reference to such channels, even with the existence of direct broadcast satellite.
-There is even some geographical separation among "national" pay television channels in the U.S., be it programming (e.g., the Bally Sports group of regional sports channels, which share several programs), or simply regionalized advertising inserted by the local cable company.
+Indeed, the term cable network has entered into common usage in the United States in reference to such channels, even with the existence of direct broadcast satellite.
+There is even some geographical separation among national pay television channels in the U.S., be it programming (e.g., the Bally Sports group of regional sports channels, which share several programs), or simply regionalized advertising inserted by the local cable company.